 \item ZS-MSNB (Zero-state Markov switching negative binomial) \cite{RN5}: Equations (\ref{eqn: counts-structure}) with $p(y_{it}|\bm{\theta}_{it})=NB(\mu_{it},r_{it})$, (\ref{eqn:ZSMSP2})-(\ref{eqn: r-varies}),

 \item ZS-MSNBH (Proposed zero-state Markov switching negative binomial hurdle): Equations~(\ref{eqn: counts-structure}) with $p(y_{it}|\bm{\theta}_{it})=ZTNB(\mu_{it},r_{it})$, (\ref{eqn:ZSMSP2})-(\ref{eqn: r-varies}). \end{itemize} The ZINB and NBH models represent classical commonly fit versions of ZI and hurdle models \cite{RN1,tawiah_zero-inflated_2021} while the ZS-MSNB and ZS-MSNBH models represent their Markov switching counterparts.
-The Markov switching models have some important advantages including allowing for separate covariate effects between the reemergence and persistence and being able to more easily account for many consecutive 0s and positive counts since when the disease is in the presence or absence states it is usually more likely to remain there due to the Markov chain \cite{RN5}.
+The Markov switching models have some important advantages including allowing for separate covariate effects between the reemergence and persistence.
+They can also more easily account for many consecutive 0s and positive counts since when the disease is in the presence or absence states it is usually more likely to remain there due to the Markov chain \cite{RN5}.

 There are some similarities between the specifications of the ZS-MSNB and ZS-MSNBH models.
 For a specific number of reported cases in district $i$ at time $t$, $y_{it}$, they both assume a latent indicator variable $X_{it}$ to distinguish the case-generating process.
-However, the indicator variable $X_{it}$ in a ZS-MSNB model is assumed to be not observed when there are zero reported cases\cite{RN49}, because in the ZS-MSNB model, both the negative binomial process and the zero process can produce a zero count, which means an observed zero count could be due to either the disease being absent or undetected.
+However, the indicator variable $X_{it}$ in a ZS-MSNB model is assumed to be not observed when there are zero reported cases\cite{RN49}.
+In the ZS-MSNB model, both the negative binomial process and the zero process can produce a zero count, which means an observed zero count could be due to either the disease being absent or undetected.
 These differences in the model specification of $y_{it}|X_{it}$ lead to divergent interpretations.
 The ZS-MSNBH model assumes perfect detection of the counts, while the ZS-MSNB model allows for the imperfect detection of the disease counts.

-Furthermore, ZS-MSNB and ZS-MSNBH are \emph{a priori} plausible in different patterns of case data.
+Furthermore, the ZS-MSNB and ZS-MSNBH models are \emph{a priori} plausible for different patterns of case data.
 When a time series shows switching between long periods of only zero counts and long periods of positive counts, interspersed with some zeros, a ZS-MSNB model is more applicable, like the time series of reported cases shown in Figure \ref{fig: cases}(b).
 In contrast, for the case where a time series shows switching between long periods of zero counts and long periods of only positive counts, a ZS-MSNBH model may fit better than a ZS-MSNB model.